jwl-7/c0de_gr1nd/python_explanations/search_first_greater_value_in_bst.md

 ```

 ## Explanation
-* Descend down the tree from the root and eliminate subtrees based on their root's value
+* Descend the tree from the root and eliminate subtrees based on their root's value
 * Update the result while traversing until reaching the bottom of the tree

 ## Code Dissection